All Episodes

 So this guy rolls down his window and indicates to me I should do that.

-He said, You must be listening to Rush Limbaugh.
+He said, you must be listening to Rush Limbaugh.

-I said, Well, how did you know that?
+I said, well, how did you know that?

-He said, Because you were laughing right out loud, and so was I. Oh, and he pumped his arm in the air, you know, like that's a great story, and your sense of timing is flawless.
+And he pumped his arm in the air, you know, like that's a great story.

-The trumpet fanfare folks, it means that we got an update coming up.
+To Trumpet fanfare, folks, it means that we got an update coming up.

 It's a Barney Frank update.

-And that's our Barney Frank update theme uh because Barney Frank has endorsed Hillary Clinton as the uh the uh.
+And that's our Barney Frank update theme because Barney Frank has endorsed Hillary Clinton as the excuse me a minute here.

 The headline says it all.

-Uh both openly gay members of Congress have now endorsed Hillary Clinton for the Democrat presidential nomination.
+Both openly gay members of Congress have now endorsed Hillary Clinton for the Democrat presidential nomination.

-Uh, to pass laws that will treat all Americans with dignity, fairness, and equality, no matter who they are or who they love.
+Barney Frank said he is convinced that Hillary Clinton is the candidate best equipped to pass laws that will treat all Americans with dignity, fairness, and equality no matter who they are or who they love.

 That, my friends, is a strapping endorsement.

-That is a no doubt about it uh endorsement.
+That is a no-doubt about it endorsement.

 We have two bites.